ttrnka1/Data-Processing-in-Python-Final-Project/README.md

 from the notebook:

 1. Scrape raw data from multiple online sources
-2. Clean and normalize team and logos data
+2. Clean and normalize team data
 3. Correct known historical inconsistencies (e.g. number of teams)
 4. Merge datasets into a unified analytical table
 5. Compute and visualize the impact